NiChrosia/Mindeploy/README.md

 Mindeploy automatically generates a `run/` directory to store the Mindustry instance, allowing for easy modification & the ability to use multiple different versions (across your device.)
 (The way this works is by setting the `MINDUSTRY_DATA_DIR` environment variable in the `runMindustry` task.)

+#### Plugins

+Due to a weird bug with IntelliJ (input in run/debug is disabled), a custom run configuration must be created to run a server.
+To do such, open up IntelliJ's run configuration screen, and add a shell script.
+Make the run directory `run/modded/server/`, toggle 'Script file' to 'Script text', and insert '../../../build/libs/Mindustry-Server-version.jar', with version being the desired Mindustry tag specified in `gradle.properties`.
+This will eventually be automated by dynamic injection into `.idea/workspace.xml`.